michaelkirk/georust_book/src/join-the-party.md

 ## Water, Cooler

 If Central Park is as mainstream as it gets, which open spaces are more like the avant-garde Vapor Wave Jazz that your hipster friends just can't get enough of these days?
-Let's augment our earlier code to filter out the mainstream (largest) parks, while still ensuring we'd be able to get a drink of New York's finest (water).
+Let's augment our earlier code to filter out the mainstream (largest) parks, while still ensuring we'll be able to get a drink of New York's finest (water).

 **Parks, with at least one water fountain, sorted by smallest area**